Quick Answer

 Do I need permanent residency to apply for citizenship?

 Yes.
 Paraguayan citizenship requires 3 years of permanent residency.
-While the Constitution doesn't specify exact days, practitioners commonly recommend approximately 183 days per year as a strong indicator of genuine residency.
+There is no statutory day-count; the Supreme Court assesses presence and integration qualitatively.
 However, citizenship approval is discretionary and considers the full evidence profile, not just day-count.

 What is the SUACE investor program?

 SUACE lets you skip temporary and go straight to permanent residency.
-Requirement: commit to investing $70,000 over 10 years and create ~5 local jobs.
+Requirement: a $70,000 investment commitment, integrated within 2 years, creating at least 5 formal jobs.
 Cost: ~$14,000 for company formation + processing.
 Timeline: 45-90 days.
 Best for entrepreneurs starting a Paraguay business.

 Which residency type do banks prefer?